nkorsakov-tw/qa.md/test-plan-portals.md

 - Navigate to the 'Account' section on the Portal.
 - View the values.
 Are they correct or no?
 - Set different timeframes and trace the data changes.
+Set 1989 to make sure that the system will work.
 - Check if the refresh button works as expected.

 ### Profile